 Upon completion of this degree, students will have experienced a broad introduction to the field of psychology.
-In coordination with the general education components, students will be able to communicate effectively in a variety of situations in the field, demonstrate knowledge of and apply psychological concepts and theories to real world situations, and gather and analyze data within their own research.
+In coordination with the general education components, students will be able to communicate effectively in a variety of situations across multiple fields within psychology, as well as demonstrate knowledge of and apply psychological concepts and theories to real world situations.
+This degree is a stepping stone to long range goals in higher education in the field of psychology, as it prepares students to transfer to a four-year institute.
+Additionally, this degree serves as a foundation for entry-level positions in related disciplines.